Kriegszeit: Now available on Kindle e-books

 “Yes, I am sure she is fine.”

 “What have you learned on the radio, Grandfather?”

-“A few apartment buildings south of here have been hit.
-Many people are dead…”
+“A few apartment buildings south of the central district have been hit.
+Many people are feared dead…”

 “This is terrible news, Grandfather.
 Now we are being bombed during the day and at night!”